JaimeGoB/Model-Building-Variable-Selection-Methods/README.md

 ## Using Ridge Regression to find the best logistic regression model

-Looking for the best model we have achieve less than 20% error rate.
+Looking for the best lambda in Ridge we have achieve less than 20% error rate.

 <img src="https://github.com/JaimeGoB/Model-Building-Variable-Selection-Methods/blob/main/data/ridge_plot.png" width="300" height="200" />